hansamaligamage/fnqueuetrigger-py/README.md

-# Queue trigger in Python to create new nodes in the graph databases
+# Queue trigger in Python to create new nodes in the graph database

 This is a Queue trigger function written in Python in Visual Studio Code as the editor.
 When it recieves a item in the queue, creates a node in the Cosmos DB using Gremlin API.
 The beauty of a graph database is, it facililates to store the data or nodes along with its relationships